Generalized Anxiety Disorder (GAD)

 GAD can develop when you can't cope well with your internal stress.
 It also runs in families, but it's not understood why some people get it and others don't.
 Researchers have shown that the areas of the brain that control fear and anxiety are involved.

-The symptoms of GAD can happen as a side effect of a medicine or substance abuse.
+The symptoms of GAD can happen as a side effect of a medicine or substance use.
 It can also be related to medical conditions, such as hyperthyroidism, that increase hormones.
 This can make the body response more excitable.
 GAD can be triggered by family or environmental stress.
 Chronic illness and disease can also trigger GAD.

 What are the symptoms of GAD?